 Can I have my provincial offences trial in French?

-Provincial Court deals with matters such as traffic tickets, speeding tickets, trespass, and noise complaints.
+If you live in Ontario and speak French, you have the right to have your provincial offence proceedings in French.
+Provincial Offences Court deals with matters such as traffic tickets, speeding tickets, trespass, and noise complaints.
 A provincial offence is not a “crime” under criminal law.
 You will not get a criminal record for a provincial offence.
 But you might get a fine and sometimes even jail time.

-You also have the right to bilingual proceedings for other parts of your case, such as motions, pre-trials, and conferences.
+You have the right to bilingual proceedings in all hearings in your provincial offences case, like motions, pre-trials, and conferences.